Proxy war or not, US and NATO allies get creative in aid for Ukraine

 Why We Wrote This

 Does the term “proxy war” apply to a conflict that is formally between Russia and Ukraine?
-Whatever you call it, the U.S. and NATO are seeking creative ways to affect the outcome while keeping war at arm’s length.
+Whatever you call it, the U.S. and NATO are using ingenuity to affect the outcome while keeping war at arm’s length.

 The U.S. and NATO are “obviously pushing some red lines” in efforts to impede the Russian invasion, but “we ought to do that,” says Sean McFate, a professor at National Defense University who served in the U.S. Army.
 To date, this has involved tapping into a deep well of ingenuity to do everything from getting weapons into the hands of fighters to training them off the battlefield.